databrary/policies/visit planning/data_worksheet.md

 ####Was there a specific population you were studying?

-####Did you have radmonly assigned conditions or treatments within or between subjects?
+####Did you have randomly assigned conditions or treatments within or between subjects?
 How would you define these these conditions or treatments?

 ####Did you do groupings by age/gender/experience etc?
 How would you define these groupings?